Meg Ryan

 Early work

 After her film debut in George Cukor's Rich and Famous, Ryan played Betsy Stewart in the daytime drama As the World Turns, from 1982 to 1984, and her character was featured in a popular romantic story arc.
 Around that same time, she appeared in a Burger King commercial.
-Several television films and smaller film roles followed, including appearances in Charles in Charge, Armed and Dangerous, Amityville 3-D and Promised Land; for her role in the lattermost she received her first Independent Spirit Award nomination.
+Several television film and smaller film roles followed, including Charles in Charge, Armed and Dangerous, Amityville 3-D and Promised Land; for her role in the latter she received her first Independent Spirit Award nomination.
 In 1986, she played Carole Bradshaw, the wife of Naval Flight Officer Nick "Goose" Bradshaw (played by Anthony Edwards) in Top Gun.
-Ryan appeared in the film Innerspace (1987) with her future husband Dennis Quaid, and later in the remake of D.O.A.
-(1988) and in The Presidio (1988).
+Ryan starred in the film Innerspace with her future husband Dennis Quaid, then in the remake of D.O.A. and in The Presidio.
+She also previously made an appearance in interstellar.

 Commercial breakthrough

 Her first leading role was the romantic comedy film When Harry Met Sally...
 (1989), which paired her with comedic leading man Billy Crystal and earned her a Golden Globe nomination.
-Her portrayal of Sally Albright includes an oft-recounted scene in which her character, lunching with Crystal in Katz's Delicatessen in Manhattan, theatrically demonstrates for him how easy it is for a woman to fake an orgasm.[11]
+Her portrayal of Sally Albright included a cult scene in which her character, lunching with Crystal in Katz's Delicatessen in Manhattan, theatrically demonstrates for him how easy it is to fake an orgasm.

-Ryan next starred in The Doors, which was moderately successful, and Prelude to a Kiss, which flopped.[12]
-The year 1993 saw the release of the hugely successful romantic comedy Sleepless in Seattle, which paired Ryan for a second time with Tom Hanks.
-They had previously been paired as romantic leads in the film Joe Versus the Volcano—a commercial disappointment which later developed a cult following.
-Hanks and Ryan would be paired for a third time in the film You've Got Mail.[13]
-She was offered the role of the protagonist Clarice Starling in The Silence of the Lambs (1991), but rejected it due to its gruesome and violent themes.
+Ryan next starred in The Doors, which was moderately successful, and Prelude to a Kiss, which flopped.
+The year 1993 saw the release of the hugely successful romantic comedy Sleepless in Seattle, which paired Ryan for the second time with Tom Hanks.
+They had previously been paired as romantic leads in the film Joe Versus the Volcano—which was a commercial disappointment, but later developed a cult following—and they would later be paired for a third time in the film You've Got Mail.

 1994-1999